Master This Planned Gift: Donor-Advised Funds

 Conclusion

 Donor-advised funds provide a simple way for donors to feel connected to their philanthropic decisions via this investment-slash-planned giving tool.
 DAF donors enjoy several tax benefits and can learn a lot about the nonprofit community.
-While DAF policies and fee structures may not be aligned with donor goals, discouraging some donors, the benefits of using a DAF account to achieve philanthropic objectives may provide flexibility and growth opportunities over other planned giving tools.
+Some donors may find that DAF policies and fee structures are misaligned with their goals, which may deter them.
+However, a DAF can offer flexibility and growth opportunities for achieving philanthropic objectives.
+Donors may find these benefits surpass those of other planned giving tools.

 All of our blogs, products and services are proudly conceived, created, reviewed, and disseminated by real humans — not A.I. (artificial “intelligence.”)